policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

 - Comparing the treatment of complainant to that of others similarly situated in the department or unit; and

 - Reviewing applicable policies and practices as outlined in the Staff Handbook, Redbook, or Student Handbook.

-The investigative process is an internal university process and therefore is not open to persons, including counsel from outside the university.
-The complainant and respondent are free however, to meet with internal and/or external advisors, including counsel from outside the university community, throughout the process.
-These advisors may not address or question the Employee Relations and Compliance Office or any investigator, the complainant, respondent and/or any witness regarding the allegation(s).
+The investigative process is an internal university process.
+The complainant and respondent are free however, to meet with internal and/or external advisors, including counsel from outside the university community, throughout the process;. however, the presence or participation of these advisors is not permitted in the investigatory process.

 - Act impartially whether an investigation is conducted or not, act impartially considering the interests of all parties;

-- Information regarding an allegation of discriminatory harassment and the parties involved is kept as confidential as possible and shared only with those who have a legitimate reason to know;
+- Keep information regarding an allegation of Discriminatory Harassment and the parties involved confidential to the extent possible and it will be shared only with those who have a legitimate reason to know;

 - In the case of formal complaints that are not resolved through mediation, issue a report to the respondent, the complainant, and the relevant Vice President/Dean containing findings and conclusions, and recommending appropriate action depending upon the circumstances.
 If a faculty member is the respondent, a copy will also be issued to the University Provost.

 Responsibilities of those in a supervisory capacity: Vice Presidents, deans, department heads, managers, supervisors, Resident Directors, and Resident Assistants are responsible for communicating the university's policy on Discriminatory Harassment and are obligated to take action when they observe or hear of incidents that may violate this policy.
 A supervisor must: